 Drop-In to see a Peer Mentor, Ask a Question Online, & Places to Study on Campus

 Want to stay on track in your classes?
 Or get some support in organizing assignments or making a study plan?
 Can’t find what you’re looking for on the BC search engine?
 Need an answer to a question or help connecting to resources?
-Something else?
-Stop by to ask, either on campus or online!
-We are here to set you up: see below.
+Need a body double to get some work done?

 Drop-In with Peer Mentors